-- The hexagonal 16th century wall dominated by the impressive Medici Fortress was built in 1574, replacing those from the 12–14th centuries.
-Once built to defend the city, they now form a pleasant tree-lined walk used as a public park and walking area.
-To find out more about the city walls of Grosseto, read this post.
+A trip to Grosseto would not be complete without visiting the fortified walls.
+The hexagonal 16th-century wall dominated by the impressive Medici Fortress was built in 1574, replacing the ones from the 12–14th centuries.
+Once intended to defend the city, they now form a pleasant tree-lined walk used as a public park.
+To find out more about the Grosseto’s city walls, read this post.

 The Cathedral of San Lorenzo is a Roman Catholic church in the Romanesque style, home to an abundant collection of artwork.
 Its construction began at the end of the 13th century and finished in the 15th century.
 It has a Latin cross plan, a distinctive façade with alternating layers of white and black marble, a bell tower built in 1402 on the left side that was reworked in 1911 and another on the right side that looks out on to piazza Dante, characterized by a Roman column topped with a composite Corinthian capital, used in medieval times to post public notices.

 The Church of San Francesco is situated in its namesake piazza and dates to the Middle Ages.
 It was originally a Benedictine church, before being taken over by later Franciscans, and has undergone several restorations over the centuries.
 Inside, art lovers will delight in seeing the famous Crucifix by Duccio di Boninsegna.
 Another church worth seeing is the Church of San Pietro, the oldest religious building in Grosseto and originally a plebeian church along the old consular road.